Lokisphere/LIGGGHTS-EEPA/README.md

-The Edinburgh Elastoplastic Adhesive (EEPA) model in lIGGGHTS Public v3.8.0 is very crude and the particles remain unstable.
+The Edinburgh Elastoplastic Adhesive (EEPA) model in LIGGGHTS Public v3.8.0 is very crude and the particles remain unstable.

 The implementation that I have made is now giving stable simulations.